sdasgup3/scripts-n-docs/documents/makefile.md

     ${TESTS}:
         make -C $@
   ```
-  Here `.PHONY:all` means whenever `make` is invoked execute the recipe which is "all the directories".
-But as all the directories are already there, so `nothing to make for all`
+  Here `.PHONY:all` means whenever `make` is invoked, execute the recipe which is "all the directories".
+But as all the directories are already there and the rule for `${TESTS}` does not have any prerequisites, so `nothing to make for all`
-  Also the rule for `${TESTS}` does not have any prerequisites, so it will never execute.

   So, to avoid all this and to avail the facility of `parallel make` do,
   ```